aleokdev/plantilla-tfg-etsi-us/template/lib.typ

     // Data representation

+    // Show the section number, page number and entry name on the same page set block(breakable: false)

     // The first 'if' is for elements that have levels, i.e. headings if item.at("level", default: none) != none {
       let entry = [#grid(